Finder Score for business loans

 - Gather all required documents to complete the application.
 For a $300,000 loan, this usually includes bank statements for the business and owners, tax returns, financial statements and financial projections.

 - Fill out the application according to your lender’s instructions.
 If your lender has an online application, this sometimes only takes a few minutes.
-But some loans typically require multiple forms that can get complicated.
+But some loans typically require multiple forms, which can get complicated.
 It may be worth signing up for a packaging service that can help you prepare and organize your loan application materials before submitting them.

 - Have your collateral appraised if it’s required.
-While standard for real estate loans, you might also need to take this step for an equipment loan or if you’re financing inventory.
+While standard for real estate loans, you might also need to take this step for inventory financing.

 - Read your loan offer before signing, noting the interest rate, fees, repayment terms and due dates.